ddemidov/amgcl/docs/poisson3DbMPI.rst

 This works well enough for a small number of processes, but as the size of the compute cluster grows, the simple partitioning becomes less and less efficient.
-Creating efficient partitioning is outside of AMGCL scope, but AMGCL does provide wrappers for such libraries as ParMETIS_ and PT-SCOTCH_.
+Creating efficient partitioning is outside of AMGCL scope, but AMGCL does provide wrappers for the ParMETIS_ and PT-SCOTCH_ libraries specializing in this.
 The difference between the naive and the optimal partitioning is demonstrated on the next figure:

 .. _ParMETIS: http://glaros.dtc.umn.edu/gkhome/metis/parmetis/overview
 .. _PT-SCOTCH: https://www.labri.fr/perso/pelegrin/scotch/